-Even more challenging is to maintain enthusiasm in this innovation throughout the lifecycle of the relationship; to drive it every single day in a relentless way.
-Interestingly, the key to keeping it going is quite simple, but exceptionally hard to implement.
-It’s by having the discipline to undertake simple, yet seemingly tedious, steps, each day, every day –
+The key to keeping it going is quite simple conceptually, but unfortunately it is exceptionally hard to implement.
+It’s by having the discipline to undertake small, yet seemingly tedious, steps, each day, every day to move things in the right direction –

 (1) Discover/review (2) Design (3) Deliver (4) Measure

-It’s about capturing good outcomes and the issues that cause challenges, on a daily basis, collating them and reviewing them with your internal client and supplier teams every three to six months, subject to the criticality of the service being delivered.
-Note – ideally, there should be no longer than six months between intervals.
+It’s about capturing the issues that cause challenges (and those which deliver good outcomes), on a daily basis, collating them and reviewing them with your internal client and supplier teams every three to six months, subject to the criticality of the service being delivered.
+Note – ideally, there should be no longer than six months between these meetings.

-You then pilot more of what works well, change the target operating model of what does not, update your outcomes, objectives, operating processes, financial models and contract terms.
+It is then important to pilot more of what works well, change the target operating model of what does not, update your outcomes, objectives, operating processes, financial models and contract terms.
 Rinse and repeat every three to six months – again, subject to the criticality of the service being delivered.
-We call it ‘re-shaping’ and it is built into every strategic supplier relationship we advise on so that you drive maximum value for the lifecycle of the relationship.
+We call it ‘re-shaping’ and it is built into every strategic supplier relationship we advise on so that they drive maximum value for the lifecycle of the relationship.
+The key to innovation is to keep testing, trying and shaping; implementing on-going improvements.

 An interesting article in Visual Capitalist concerns some research a consultancy called Doblin conducted to condense all forms of business innovation into just ten categories.
 It’s a really helpful way in which to consider innovation.